BuvinJT/distbuilder/docs/index.md

 [Opy](https://pypi.org/project/opy-distbuilder/) (Obfuscator for Python), [pip](https://pypi.org/project/pip/), and more.

+This library works on both Python 2 and 3.
+Its primary intention is for use with Python programs, but it can in fact be employed for bundling all sorts of software (including a notable secondary focus on Qt C++).
+It has been tested on recent versions of Windows, macOS, and on multiple Linux distros.
+It features the ability to build installers which work in both gui and non-gui contexts.

 See the [Quick Start Guide](QuickStart.md) for instructions on installation and getting started with the tool.

-For a more thorough explanation of how to use the library, refer to [High Level Classes](HighLevel.md) and then [Low Level Classes And Functions](LowLevel.md).
+For a more thorough explanation of how to use the library, refer to [High Level Classes](HighLevel.md).
+Then, as needed, move on to [Low Level Classes And Functions](LowLevel.md).

-If you wish to contribute, please refer to the [To-Do List](ToDo.md) for a collection of desired tasks to be completed and the priority they have been designated.
+If you wish to contribute, please refer to the [To-Do List](ToDo.md) for a collection of desired tasks to be completed and the priority they have been currently designated.

 ## Important Notes